PowerShell/PowerShell/README.md

 ## Setup build environment

-We use the [.NET Command Line Interface][dotnet-cli] (`dotnet-cli`) to build the managed components, and [CMake][] to build the native components.
-Install `dotnet-cli` by following their documentation (make sure to install the `dotnet-dev` package to get the latest version).
-Then install the following dependencies (assuming Ubuntu 14.04):
+We use the [.NET Command Line Interface][dotnet-cli] (`dotnet-cli`) to build the managed components, and [CMake][] to build the native components (on non-Windows platforms).
+Install `dotnet-cli` by following their documentation (make sure to install the `dotnet-dev` package on Linux to get the latest version).
+Then install the following dependencies Linux and OS X.

+> Note that OS X dependency installation instructions are not yet documented,
+> and Windows only needs `dotnet-cli`.

+### Linux

+Tested on Ubuntu 14.04 and OS X 10.11.

 ```sh
 sudo apt-get install g++ cmake make lldb-3.6 strace
 ```

-### OMI
+#### OMI

 To develop on the PowerShell Remoting Protocol (PSRP), you'll need to be able to compile OMI, which additionally requires: